vppelli/movie_client/README.md

 # [Movie Mikes](https://moviemikes.netlify.app/login) Live Demo

 ## Using MovieMike's
-- Must login or create account.
+- Must log in or create an account.
-- Once logged-in, list of Movies will show.
+- Once logged in, a list of Movies will show.
  ( 11 movies total )
-- You can Filter by genre.
+- You can filter by genre.
 - You can Search by Name.
 - You can explore Profile, Genre, and Director tabs freely.
 - Want to update User info?
-Profile tab allows you to do that.
+The profile tab allows you to do that.

 ## Hosting yourself
 - Download the Clint-side or Clone it from [Github](https://github.com/vppelli/movie_client)